 203.03 Embankment Materials.

 Embankment Material shall consist of approved material acquired from excavations or borrow pits, and hauled and placed in embankments.
-Approval of Embankment Material shall be contingent on the material meeting the Atterberg Limit and gradation requirements specified in the Plans or Specifications.
-Approval of the Embankment Material in the upper 2 feet of embankment below the subgrade elevation will be contingent on the material having at least the specified resistance value when tested by the Hveem Stabilometer, or equivalent resilient modulus value, and shall meet Atterberg Limit and gradation requirements specified in the Contract.
+Approval of Embankment Material shall be contingent on the material meeting the Atterberg Limit and gradation requirements specified in the Contract.
+Approval of the Embankment Material in the upper 2 feet of embankment below the subgrade elevation will be contingent on the material having at least the specified resistance value when tested by the Hveem Stabilometer, or equivalent resilient modulus value, and/or shall meet Atterberg Limit and gradation requirements specified in the Contract.

 Embankment Material shall be classified into one of the material groups listed below, and placed and compacted in accordance with the appropriate methods specified in Section 203.07.
 If any material does not meet the criteria for one of the following classifications, it shall be processed on site to meet the requirements for one of the material groups listed below, or disposed of at the Contractor’s expense.